madsstoumann/elements/book/Button.md

 > **Screen readers handle buttons and links differently**.
 When styling links to look like buttons, remember that screen readers handle links slightly differently than they do buttons.
 Pressing the Space key triggers a button, but pressing the Enter key triggers a link.

- Semantically, the `<button>`-element should also be used for navigation-controls in carousels and tabs, and for smaller UI-elements (often only with an icon and `aria-label` and maybe `aria-pressed`) such as _"Add to wishlist"_.
+ Semantically, the `<button>`-element should also be used for navigation-controls in carousels and tabs, and for smaller UI-elements that are not links (e.g. an icon with a user-interaction), such as _"Add to wishlist"_.

  A `<button>` is often also seen as the _toggler_ of custom list-controls, but here I'd suggest using the `<details>`-element instead, which is HTML5's built-in *disclosure*-element.